Press "Enter" to skip to content

 The same is true of inductance.
 Our instruments contain a “pickup” coil which have an inductance usually in the 2 H – 6 H range (the ‘H’ is the unit of inductance called a “Henry”).
 But cable inductance is typically very tiny, measured in millionths of a henry.
 Again, we see the cable contribution of inductance to the circuit is so small that we can completely ignore it.
 No short blast of liquid nitrogen will make a significant change to the cable inductance.

 So, for passive electric guitars and basses, capacitance is the ONLY relevant characteristic of the cable that relates to how our guitar sounds.
 And cable capacitance does make a difference.
 Like inductance, cable capacitance is a function of the insulator material and cable dimensions.
-Instrument cables typically have a capacitance around 30 pF/ft, sometimes higher, sometimes lower.
+Instrument cables typically have a capacitance around 30 pF/ft, usually between 20 pF – 50 pF.
 I think it’s a reasonable guess that many guitarists and bassists, given a side-by-side comparison, can hear the difference between two cables with a 20 % difference in capacitance.

 So, could a quick blast of liquid nitrogen could cause a permanent change in capacitance that large or larger?
 No, I don’t think it could.
 But for the sake of argument, let’s say it could.
 Our next question is whether it could it produce the claims that Dean Markley make?
 I say, no way, absolutely not.
 Here’s why…